-To this extent, the Tendercapital ESG incorporation framework for fixed income investments is based on the identification of major risks tackled through a screening process identifying companies with weak scoring on relevant sustainability factors.
-The identification of laggards does not coincide with the automatic outing from the investment universe, but has the aim to individuate those issuers for which an integrated ESG analysis is deserved in order to thoroughly assess the investment opportunity.
+To this extent, the Tendercapital ESG incorporation framework for fixed income investments is based on the identification of major risks tackled through a quantitative screening process managed to identify companies with major weaknesses on material sustainability factors.
+The identified issuers are labelled as "laggards".
+The identification of laggards does not coincide with the automatic outing from the investment universe, but it has the aim to individuate those issuers for which an integrated ESG analysis is deserved in order to thoroughly assess the investment risk and opportunity.